The Hephaestus SDK

 id=1,

-description="Analyze the problem",
+description="Analyze and reproduce the bug",

-done_definitions=["Problem understood", "Phase 2 task created"],
+done_definitions=["Bug reproduced", "Root cause identified", "Phase 2 task created"],

 working_directory=".",